yaal-coop/canaille/demo/README.md

 You need to have `OpenLDAP` somewhere in your system.

-You can either:
-- install it with your distro packages *(for instance `sudo apt install slapd ldap-utils` with Ubuntu)*. it is not required to launch the system ldap service.
+You need to install it with your distro packages *(for instance `sudo apt install slapd ldap-utils` with Ubuntu)*.
+It is not required to launch the system ldap service.
-- have `docker` plus `docker-compose` installed on your system, the `./run.sh` script will download and run an OpenLDAP image.

-canaille depends on [python-ldap](https://github.com/python-ldap/python-ldap), and this package needs some headers to be installed on your system to be built.
+Canaille depends on [python-ldap](https://github.com/python-ldap/python-ldap), and this package needs some headers to be installed on your system to be built.
 For instance on Ubuntu you can install this:
 `sudo apt install libsasl2-dev python-dev libldap2-dev libssl-dev`.
 More info [on this SO ticket](https://stackoverflow.com/questions/4768446/i-cant-install-python-ldap).